SecondeJK/personal/Devplan.md

 03/08/2016:
 About to start building a Symfony application that uses Doctrine to CRUD something as per work engineer guidance.

+11/09/2016:
+Finished Doctrine.
+ORM that really does look lovely!

 ### 2. PHP Unit ###

 I tried Netbeans integration with this and it was very confusing, and contradicted PHPunit's own Implimentation guidelines.
 PHPUnit out the box is seems the best route.
 I can't get it to work, I need an create an application specifically to write unit tests.